 Many Garmin and Coros watches allow Stryders to set a calibration factor.
 The Stryd power meter is accurate out of the box and should not require calibration.
 To measure actual measured distance is not straightforward, but a fun exercise:

 If you run a known distance on a track or similar, you can calculate the calibration factor for the Garmin/Coros watch:

 *Actual distance is the distance that you ran (based on an actual measurement or by doing a track test).

 *Measured distance is the distance that Stryd measured

-Once you have changed the calibration factor on the watch, the Garmin reported distance will be different than what is recorded by Stryd.
-If you setup your PowerCenter to import data from Garmin Connect, your distance in PowerCenter will reflect the calibrated Garmin recorded distance.
+Once you have changed the calibration factor on the watch, the Garmin/Coros reported distance will be different than what is recorded by the Stryd pod itself (the calibration factor only affects the watch).
+If you set up your PowerCenter to import data from Garmin Connect or the Coros app, your distance in PowerCenter will reflect the calibrated Garmin/Coros recorded distance.